Schedule Examples

 Layer Precedence

-You will not need to restrict this layer to weekdays, since the weekend rotation in Layer 3 will replace weekend days on the final schedule.
-This follows the rule that the lowest layer has precedence over any higher layers.
+You do not need to restrict this layer to weekdays, since the weekend rotation in Layer 3 replaces weekend days on the final schedule.
+This follows the rule that the lowest layer takes precedence over any higher layers.

 Team 2 (India)

-1. Click Add Another Layer and add the India users (User 3 and User 4) to Layer 2.
+1. Click Add a new layer and add the India users (User 3 and User 4) to Layer 2.

-2. Select weekly as the rotation type, set the Handoff time to the beginning of this team’s shift, and select Restrict on-call shifts to specific times.
+2. Select weekly as the rotation type and set the Handoff time to the beginning of this team's shift.

 Team 3 (Weekend)

-1. Click Add Another Layer and add all 4 users to Layer 3.
+1. Click Add a new layer and add all four users to Layer 3.

-2. Select weekly as the rotation type, set the Handoff time to the beginning of this team’s shift, and select Restrict on-call shifts to specific times.
+2. Select weekly as the rotation type and set the Handoff time to the beginning of this team's shift.

 Ex.
 8 Final Schedule